Skip to main contentSkip to Table of Contents

 Background

-Under its statutory authority, the Access Board promotes accessibility throughout all segments of society.
-This work includes various activities, including, but not limited to, interacting with members of the public; holding in-person and virtual public events, such as town hall meetings, listening sessions, among others; speaking at national and international conferences; meeting with national organizations and international delegates and officials; and delivering information via its public communication channels to a wide range of stakeholders and audiences.
-In FY 2023, the agency continued applying various strategies and activities to ensure that greater awareness of accessibility permeates parts of society and to listen to and collect information and comments from people with disabilities, those who serve people with disabilities, and those whose work relates to implementing accessible design.
+In FY 2025, the Access Board continued applying various strategies and activities to ensure that greater awareness of accessibility permeates parts of society; the Board also continued to listen to and collect data and comments from people with disabilities, those who serve people with disabilities, and those whose work relates to implementing accessible design.

 Public Events and Engagement

-During FY 2023, the Governing Board met in November 2022, and in January, March, and July 2023.
-In November and January, the formal sessions were open to the public through live web streams.
-In March, the formal session was hybrid for members of the public, with in-person attendance at the Access Board’s office building.
-At the July meeting, the Access Board held a town hall meeting and reception in Baltimore, MD for members of the public to join in person and provide public comments or virtually to only listen to the event.
-Archival video recordings of formal sessions of Board Meetings are also posted on the Access Board’s YouTube Channel and website.
+During FY 2025, the Governing Board met in October 2024, and in April and July 2025.
+During all three meetings, the formal sessions were open to the public through live web streams.
+During the formal session in July, the Access Board held a town hall meeting in New Orleans, LA for members of the public to join in person and provide public comments on the state of accessibility in the local community.
+At the April meeting, the formal session was hybrid for members of the public, with in-person attendance at the Access Board’s office building.
+Archival video recordings of formal sessions of Board meetings are also posted on the Access Board’s YouTube channel and website.

 Presentations

-To achieve Objectives 4.1 and 4.2, Access Board staff also provided presentations and engaged with stakeholders outside the context of Board Meetings and the agency’s (co-)hosted public events.
-Agency staff were featured speakers or panelists at both government and industry conferences, forums, symposiums, and other public events to discuss accessible design and accessibility.
-Examples include, but not limited to, GSA’s 2022 Interagency Accessibility Forum, Administration for Community Living 2023 National Title VI Training & Technical Assistance Conference, M-Enabling Summit, Mid-Atlantic ADA Conference, ADA National Network Directors Meeting, and California State University, Northridge (CSUN) Annual Assistive Technology Conference.
-These presentations span a range of topics in both the built environment and Section 508.
+To further achieve Objectives 4.1 and 4.2, Board staff also provided presentations and engaged with stakeholders outside the context of Board meetings and other public agency events.
+Board staff were featured speakers or panelists at both government and industry conferences, forums, symposiums, and other public events to discuss accessible design and accessibility.
+Examples include, but are not limited to, the Interagency Accessibility Forum (IAAF), M-Enabling Summit, National ADA Summit, and ADA National Network Directors Meeting.
+These presentations span a range of topics in both the built environment and Section 508 and reached thousands of attendees.

-Agency technical staff engaged with a wide array of federal agencies, including representatives from the NPS, FEMA, DOT’s Office of the Assistant Secretary for Transportation Policy, National Highway Traffic Safety Administration, Federal Transit Administration, the Federal Highway Administration, Department of Labor’s ODEP, DOJ, HHS, and the Food and Drug Administration.
-In addition, and as noted above, Board staff maintain partnerships and collaborations with Amtrak, state and local departments of transportation, and codes and standards organization officials, from such organizations as RESNA, ICC, and ASTM.
+Throughout FY 2025, Board technical staff partnered and engaged with a wide array of federal agencies, including representatives from the National Park Service, Federal Emergency Management Agency (FEMA), Department of Transportation’s Office of the Assistant Secretary for Transportation Policy, National Highway Traffic Safety Administration, Federal Transit Administration, Federal Highway Administration, Department of Labor’s Office of Disability Employment Policy (ODEP), Department of Justice, Department of Health and Human Services, Food and Drug Administration (FDA), and Architect of the Capitol (AOC).
+In addition, Board staff maintained partnerships and collaborations with Amtrak, state and local departments of transportation, and codes and standards organization officials, including, but not limited to the Rehabilitation Engineering Society of North America (RESNA), International Code Council (ICC), and American Society for Testing and Materials (ASTM).

 Notable Meetings